Downeastrussell/bangazon-inc/book-1-orientation/chapters/STUDENT_EXERCISES_TYPES.md

 ### Properties

-1. First name
+1. First name of type string
-1. Last name
+1. Last name of type string
-1. Slack handle
+1. Slack handle of type string
-1. The student's cohort
+1. The student's cohort of type <Cohort>(the next custom class you will create in this assignment)
-1. The collection of exercises that the student is currently working on
+1. The collection of exercises that the student is currently working on.
+Hint: A List of type Exercise

 ## Cohort

 You must define a type for representing a cohort in code.

 1. The cohort's name (Evening Cohort 6, Day Cohort 25, etc.)
+- make a constructor that accepts the cohorts name
 1. The collection of students in the cohort.
+Hint: a List of <Student>
 1. The collection of instructors in the cohort.
+Hint: a List of <Instructor>

 ## Instructor